nesoi-org/nesoi/docs/HANDS-ON.md

 Nesoi is composed of two main parts:
 - `Compiler`: An application which is run during development to build the _schemas_ of a given _Space_
-- `Engine`: A library imported into the project application, which uses _schemas_ to setup runtime _elements_.
+- `Engine`: A library imported into the project application, which uses _schemas_ to setup app _elements_.
 The project application can send messages to the engine, which will use it's _elements_ to process and respond.

 When building an application suite with Nesoi, you declare a `Space` that contains `Modules`, which then contain `Elements`.